Other characters from around Alrest.

 - Bonus Boss: After clearing the game, Ophion can be found still floating around the Cliffs of Morytha.
 It's level 117 and can be battled.

 - Brainwashed and Crazy: It wouldn't respond to Pyra the first time the heroes tried to reach the World Tree.
 This is because its single-minded directive in guarding the World Tree was cemented by the Omega Fetter, kept in Tantal's possession.
-And then when Malos tried to use the Omega Fetter to summon Ophion to open the way to the World Tree, it autonomously attacked him, which was another reason why Pyra was willing to gave herself up.
+And then when Malos tried to use the Omega Fetter to summon Ophion to open the way to the World Tree, it autonomously attacked him, which was another reason why Pyra was willing to give herself up.
 Having regained his Aegis powers, he overrides Ophion's programming and uses it to attack the party.
 Pneuma has Siren fight back in response.

 - Call-Back: Ophion's upper body is essentially that of Weltall, sharing its distinctive head shape in particular.